yurichan28/torrench/README.md

 * Illegal searches [example](https://github.com/kryptxy/torrench#illegal-searches-should-not-be-practiced)
 * This should be enough.
 Please see [Configuration steps](https://github.com/kryptxy/torrench#thepiratebay-configuration) to enable TPB.

 _Torrench initially began as a python learning project for me.
 I am sure there are ways to implement code I wrote in a much better/efficient way.
-Do [let me know](https://github.com/kryptxy/torrench#contact) or [Open issue]() if you come across any.
+Do [let me know](https://github.com/kryptxy/torrench#contact) or [Open issue](https://github.com/kryptxy/torrench/issues/new) if you come across any.
 Alternatively, you can also send a pull request.
 I believe this project can go a long way.
 I'll need your help expanding it, and keeping it active.
 Suggestions/Feedbacks are highly appreciated.
-(I'll soon upload the contributions how-to and what I need help with for now)_
+(I'll soon upload the contributions how-to)_

 ---